ChrisHagan/metl2011/architecture.md

 #Concepts

-MeTL at its heart is a message hub, with all messages being persisted for later retrieval.
+MeTL is at its heart a message hub with all messages being persisted for later retrieval.
+This makes it a system for virtualising rooms.

 Messages are sent to a specific space (a chatroom, continuing the MUC metaphor from XMPP), and only people who are in that room will hear the message.